Periodontal Disease and The Systemic Connection To Our Bodies

 In some preliminary studies, it is shown that people who suffer from periodontal disease are likely to suffer a fatal heart attack.
 People with diabetes are more prone to such bacterial infections leading to periodontal disease.
 Some indications state that periodontal diseases may risk pregnant women at pre-term birth and low birth-weight babies.

 Find out more about periodontal disease as you visit our office.
-Call Smile Makers Dental Care today or request an appointment online.
+Call Smile Makers Dental Care today or request an appointment online with our Dentist in Concord CA.